davidthings/hdelk/docs/_pages/tutorial.md

     hdelk.layout( graph, "internal_ports" );
 </script>

+Here we've added `ExtIn` and `ExtOut`.
 Until they are connected they just fit in where they can.

 ```js
 var graph = {